Roy Clare: Personal life

-A keen yachtsman, Clare was chief mate of the Royal Navy yacht Adventure in the first Whitbread Round the World Race.
+Clare was chief mate of the Royal Navy yacht Adventure in the first Whitbread Round the World Race.
 He and his wife Sarah (an Anglican Priest) have a son and two daughters and two granddaughters.
 Their home is in Essex on the Blackwater Estuary where they keep a sailing boat.
 He is a naval member of the Royal Yacht Squadron.